Synergy-Efficiency-Solutions-SES/cppr-dashboard/README.md

    looks right.
 4. Click **"⬇ Export Client View"**.
 This downloads a single self-contained `.html` file named `<client>-<token>.html` (see §3 for what the token is and why it's stable).
-5. Upload that downloaded file to this GitHub repo (same filename — don't rename it), replacing the previous month's version for that client.
+5. Upload that downloaded file to this GitHub repo, **using the exact same filename as last month** (don't rename it — the whole point is that the URL stays the same).
+Two ways to do this on GitHub's website:
+   - **Fastest**: open the repo → click on the existing client file (e.g. `mustika-57871761.html`) → click the pencil/edit icon → this opens GitHub's editor.
+Delete all the content and paste in the new file's content, OR use "Upload files" (see below) which is usually easier for a full file replace.
+   - **Recommended**: from the repo's main page, click **"Add file" → "Upload files"** (or the "+" button next to "Go to file", as shown in the repo toolbar).
+Drag the newly downloaded file into the upload area.
+Since it has the exact same filename as the file already in the repo, GitHub will detect it as replacing/updating that file — you'll see it listed as a change to the existing file, not a new one.
+Scroll down and click **"Commit changes"**.
-6. Push / commit.
-Wait ~1-2 minutes for GitHub Pages to redeploy.
-7. The client's link (same URL every month — see §3) now shows the updated data.
+6. Wait ~1-2 minutes for GitHub Pages to redeploy, then the client's link (same URL as always — see §3) shows the updated data.
 You don't need to re-send them anything.

 **First time exporting a given client**: note down the resulting URL somewhere (a spreadsheet, a notes file — anything outside this repo) so you don't have to re-derive it later.
 It will